preity-singh/cse15l-lab-reports/lab5.md

 TA: Hi.
 Yes you are correct with your guess, you might want to consider the case when $failures is empty.
 (Hint!
 What can an if-else statement do?)
 ```
+* What the student added to their `grade.sh` to take care of the edge case.
 ![Image](edit.png)

 * The file & directory structure needed